Guidelines on Student Appearance/Dress for Clinical Practice Courses

 - Some facilities may specify that clinical apparel is not to be worn outside of the facility.
 Therefore, students should inquire with the clinical facility as to whether it is acceptable to wear clinical apparel to and from the facility.

 - General Appearance - clothing shall be in good condition, wrinkle free and clean.
 Clothing shall provide adequate coverage so that abdomen, cleavage, upper buttock, upper thighs and shoulders are not exposed.
 Underwear should not be visible either through clothing nor because outer clothing does not cover underwear adequately.
 Clothing with obvious printed slogans, logos or writing is not acceptable at any time.

-- Bottoms - may be pants, skirts or dress shorts.
-Dark colored bottoms are preferred.
+- Bottoms - generally, pants are preferred.
 They must not be of a “denim or jean” material or design.
-Sweatpants and yoga pants are not acceptable.
-Skirts and dress shorts must be approximately knee length or longer.
+Sweatpants and yoga pants are typically not acceptable.

 - Footwear - Shoes must offer stability, traction and support for safe patient handling.
 Closed toed shoes must be worn.
 In certain select settings, when infection control or staff and patient safety is not compromised, casual shoes without socks or stockings may be allowed.